 In negotiated rulemaking, a committee is convened by the Federal Government for the purpose of negotiating the terms of a proposed administrative rule.
-The Committee is composed of representatives of Federal and key parties that will be significantly affected by the rule.
+The Committee is composed of representatives of Federal and non-Federal Tribal government or organization nominated Committee members parties that will be significantly affected by the rule.
 The BIE has followed legally mandated rules and procedures to solicit nominees, and secure federal appointments of individuals who represent the diverse interests affected by the final rule.

 In general, the Committee will advise the Secretary of the Interior (Secretary), through the BIE, on the development of proposed regulations for implementation of the Secretary's responsibility to define the standards, assessments, and accountability system.
 The proposed regulations will describe how to execute the Secretary's responsibility consistent with 20 U.S.C. §6311 (ESEA Section 1111), for schools funded by the BIE, taking into account the unique circumstances and needs of such schools and the students served by such schools.
 See 20 U.S.C. §7824(c).
-Additionally, the Committee will be asked to provide recommendations that encourage the exercise of the authority of Tribes to adopt their own standards, assessments, and accountability system and also provide recommendations on how BIE could best provide technical assistance under ESEA Section 8204.
+Additionally, the Committee will be asked to provide recommendations that encourage the exercise of the authority of Tribal governing bodies or school boards to adopt their own standards, assessments, and accountability system and also provide recommendations on how BIE could best provide technical assistance under ESEA Section 8204.
 Other issues related to the proposed regulations that the BIE and Committee Members mutually agree to address may also be discussed.
 The Committee will act solely in an advisory capacity to the BIE, and will neither exercise program management responsibility nor make decisions directly affecting the matters on which it provides advice.